jasonhuels/Multi-Track-Recorder/README.md

 * Record button punch-in
 * Panning controls for each track
 * Solo/Mute buttons for each track
-* Each track can be exported in uncompressed format (wav/aac)
+* Each track can be exported in uncompressed format (wav)
 * Audio tracks can be recorded from direct input (will require a preamp)
 * Metronome with adjustable BPM
 * Tuner